Fledtrain/web102_communityBoard/README.md

 Submitted by: Joey Whitehead

-This web app: **insert description**
+This web app: Best Video Games of 2023 Community Board, check out each trailer by clicking the button on each card!

-Time spent: 4 hours spent in total
+Time spent: 5 hours spent in total

 ## Required Features